paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 Where $n_{f}$ denotes the number of observed failures in $n$ independent Bernoulli trials.
 Similar to the exponential model, for constant probability $p$ it does not matter how many items have been tested or observed for how long and whether observations are censored -- what counts is just the total number of failures and trials

-The number of failures determines the statistical uncertainty associated with the estimate.
+The number of failures determines the {term}`statistical uncertainty <Statistical uncertainty>` associated with the estimate.
 Note that the normal approximation assumed for estimating the standard deviation associated with the Maximum Likelihood Estimate is not appropriate for small probabilities of failures, unless the data sample is very large.
 Uncertainty quantification can be improved by using the analytical Bayes approach with a conjugate prior, see {numref}`method-table7-2` in {numref}`method_7_5_1` for details.
 Using a non-informative Jeffrey's prior, the following interval estimate is derived:

 ````{admonition} Equation
 :class: equation